Year in Review 2025 Review 18 Min Read

 The Complete Year in Review

-From the AI revolution to React 19 and the European Accessibility Act: 2025 has fundamentally changed web development.
-A comprehensive review of the most important developments and what they mean for 2026.
+From AI tooling to React 19 and the European Accessibility Act: 2025 shifted several things at once.
+This review covers the developments that actually stuck and what they mean for 2026.

 S